NamrataRev/AI_academy/Week2/01-what-makes-a-good-specification.md

 - Specifying only the happy path and ignoring failure conditions is one of the most common and costly beginner mistakes
 - Writing specifications is a 100% human responsibility — the AI cannot write its own requirements
 - This skill directly connects to everything you build later in this program — a vague spec guarantees a useless AI output

-> **Interview tip:** If asked "how do you ensure AI produces reliable output?", the strongest answer starts with "by writing a precise, measurable specification before any AI call is made" — not with a technical fix after the fact.